What next for Theresa May and the Withdrawal Agreement?

-The backstop in Ireland is the stickiest of sticking points – the EU says it will not drop it and Brexiteer MPs are refusing to support any deal which does not contain an exit clause.
+Despite fellow EU leaders rejecting her appeal for changes to the Withdrawal Agreement, the Brexit legal text, Mrs May said talks would continue over ways to win over enough MPs to pass the deal.

-European leaders said they would do their utmost so that the backstop – intended to ensure there is no return to a hard border between Northern Ireland and the Republic – would not be needed, but they insisted they could not re-open the terms of the Withdrawal Agreement.
+The EU27 have said they will do their utmost so that the backstop – intended to ensure there is no return to a hard border between Northern Ireland and the Republic – will not be needed.

-But without a legally binding promise on the backstop, the doubters will remain.
+While the leaders may give more (non-binding) political assurances, they have insisted they can not re-open the terms of the agreement.

+With the likelihood of legal changes being made diminishing, members of Mrs May’s own Cabinet have reportedly been openly discussing alternatives.

 – Norway for now